 Permanent maintenance may be appropriate if one party cannot support him or herself or when the couple was married longer than 20 years.

-Modification of Maintenance in Evanston, Chicago and Lake Forest
+Modification of Maintenance in Evanston, Chicago, Lake Forest and Oakbrook Terrace

 Most Illinois maintenance or spousal support awards can be modified upon a substantial change in circumstance, such as: